SSaquif/linux-cli-notes/readme.md

  /proc  # files that represent running processes
  /root  # Home directory of root user
  /usr   # unix system resources
- /var   # varible, here we keep files that are updated frequently like lock files
+ /var   # variable, here we keep files that are updated frequently like lock files
 ```

 \*for me `cd ~` == `cd /home/sadnan`